Trump halts World Health Organization funding amid coronavirus pandemic

 Voluntary U.S. funding for the WHO has been used to address such health issues as polio eradication, vaccines, combat HIV, hepatitis and tuberculosis and the health of women, newborns and children.

-(Reporting by Jeff Mason and Steve Holland; additional reporting by Michelle Nichols in New York and Julie Steenhuysen in Chicago; Writing by Patricia Zengerle; Editing by Chris Reese, Leslie Adler, Cynthia Osterman and Michael Perry)
+(Reporting by Jeff Mason and Steve Holland; additional reporting by Michelle Nichols in New York, Matt Spetalnick in Washington and Julie Steenhuysen in Chicago; Writing by Patricia Zengerle; Editing by Chris Reese, Leslie Adler, Cynthia Osterman, Michael Perry and Lincoln Feast.)

 By Jeff Mason and Steve Holland